drevops/vortex/scripts/drevops/docs/maintenance/authoring-scripts.md

 ```bash
 info "Started GitHub notification for operation ${DREVOPS_NOTIFY_EVENT}"
 ```
-8. MUST contain an `pass` message about the finish of the script body, e.g.:
+10. MUST contain an `pass` message about the finish of the script body, e.g.:
 ```bash
 pass "Finished GitHub notification for operation ${DREVOPS_NOTIFY_EVENT}"
 ```
-9. MUST use uppercase global variables
+11. MUST use uppercase global variables
-10. MUST use lowercase local variables.
+12. MUST use lowercase local variables.
+13. MUST use long options instead of short options for readability.
+I.e., `drush cache:rebuild` instead of `drush cr`.
-11. MUST use `DREVOPS_` prefix for variables, unless it is a known 3-rd party variable like `GITHUB_TOKEN` or `COMPOSER`.
+14. MUST use `DREVOPS_` prefix for variables, unless it is a known 3-rd party variable like `GITHUB_TOKEN` or `COMPOSER`.
-12. MUST use script-specific prefix.
+15. MUST use script-specific prefix.
 I.e., for `notify.sh`, the variable to skip notifications should start with `DREVOPS_NOTIFY_`.
-13. MAY rely on variables from the external scripts (not prefixed with a script-specific prefix), but MUST declare such variables in the header of the file.
+16. MAY rely on variables from the external scripts (not prefixed with a script-specific prefix), but MUST declare such variables in the header of the file.
-14. MAY call other DrevOps scripts (discouraged), but MUST source them rather than creating a sub-process.
+17. MAY call other DrevOps scripts (discouraged), but MUST source them rather than creating a sub-process.
 This is to allow passing environment variables down the call stack.
-10. SHOULD use `note` messages for informing about the script progress.
+18. SHOULD use `note` messages for informing about the script progress.

 ## Scaffold script